junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Their next assembly will be in the basement of a deserted factory, three hours before the curfew on a Friday afternoon.

-Obiwan finds the latest piece of graffiti with the announcement, and thanks to the booklet, he reads it like looking into words written in plain common language.
+Obi-Wan finds the latest piece of graffiti with the announcement, and thanks to the booklet, he reads it like looking into words written in plain common language.
 And with bright colors and powerful strokes, the art is practically shouting "Freedom" and "Rebel," and some really strong words regarding the Empire.
 If the Upper Level ever finds out the true meaning of these arts, anyone involved would get electricuted.
 No question asked.

-Obiwan almost feels glad that at least among everyone from security and guarding forces, he's the one tasked for this and finding out what they're plotting.
+Obi-Wan almost feels glad that at least among everyone from security and guarding forces, he's the one tasked for this and finding out what they're plotting.

 The back door of that deserted factory is loosely opened when he arrives, an hour before the assembly starts.
 He sneaks in easily.

 The place is dark and shabby, much like all the constructions in this Level nowadays.
 But in the middle of the ground, there is a big enough opening for people to gather and perhaps have some treacherous discussions, maybe even some bold movement against the Empire -- for which he can snuff out the bud of an rebellion against the Empire now that he's here.

-Obiwan finds a corner behind a broken column to hide behind, waiting patiently for the assembly to start.
+Obi-Wan finds a corner behind a broken column to hide behind, waiting patiently for the assembly to start.

 An hour passes.